 Places To See

 Unfortunately, the overwhelming crowds can sometimes take away from the magic.
-However, if you can look past all of the people, or go early enough to beat them there, it is a truly beautiful piece of art.
+However, it is a beautiful piece of art if you can look past all the people or go early enough to beat them there.

-Though the steps are a popular place to sit and talk with friends, it is not the place to stop and enjoy a panino.
-This is because eating on the steps is not allowed, in order to keep the steps clean.
+Though the steps are a popular place to sit and talk with friends, it is not the place to stop and enjoy a Panino.
+This is because eating on the steps is not allowed to keep the steps clean.

 If shopping is your thing, there are some great options at the Spanish Steps.
-Those these options can come at a higher price, there are some great things to find and bring back from your Italy vacation.
+These options can come at a higher price; there are some great things to find and bring back from your Italy vacation.

 The history of this ancient site makes the Colosseum look modern.
-Historians estimate that the use of the Roman Forum for public events began in 500 B.C., but that it was built long before that.
+Historians estimate that the use of the Roman Forum for public events began in 500 B.C. but was built long before that.

-Time was not kind to Roman Forum, and it had become almost completely destroyed over the centuries.
-However, many excavation attempts have uncovered the ruins that are there for us to see today.
+Time was not kind to Roman Forum, which had become almost completely destroyed over the centuries.
+However, many excavation attempts have uncovered the ruins we can see today.

-The Roman Forum was not only a central point for ancient Rome but is also an incredible source of information on the ancient culture.
-Visiting these ruins provides a unique insight into the thousands of years behind Italy’s capital city.
+The Roman Forum was not only a central point for ancient Rome but is also an incredible source of information on ancient culture.
+Visiting these ruins provides a unique insight into the thousands of years behind Italy’s capiItaly’sy.

 The Pantheon is a mystery of ancient preservation.
-While all other monuments of ancient Rome have suffered extensive damage over the years from raids, natural disaster, and gravity, the Pantheon remains pretty much completely intact.
+While all other monuments of ancient Rome have suffered extensive damage from raids, natural disasters, and gravity over the years, the Pantheon remains completely intact.

-This building was erected as a dedication to all of the ancient gods, a little over one hundred years A.D.
+This building was erected to dedicate a little over one hundred years A.D to all of the ancient gods.

 Piazza Navona is a vast and impressive piazza in Rome.
-It has three beautiful fountains to see, and a couple smaller piazzas within it.
-If you are looking for a place to walk around and grab a coffee (meaning a caffè, espresso of course,) Piazza Navona is a beautiful option.
+It has three beautiful fountains and a couple of smaller piazzas.
+Piazza Navona is an attractive option if you want a place to walk around and grab a coffee (meaning a caffè, espresso, of course).